The Truth About Squarespace SEO

 The number of other sites linking yours still has a huge impact on your ranking potential as long as they're real and of high quality.
 Here is a Google patent that might suggest that a site's overall link score is determined by individual quality scores passed on by incoming links.

 Again, in this case it would stand to reason that that the platform on which your website is built has no bearing on this metric.
-If you have a Squarespace website that is being linked to from the Buzzfeeds and Huffington Posts of the internet world, you're likely on page one—#websitegoals.
+If you have a Squarespace website that is being linked to from the Buzzfeeds and Huffington Posts of the internet world, you're likely on page one of the search results—#websitegoals.

 3. Mobile Experience